-Groundbreaking New Study Shows Zero HIV Transmission Between Gay Male Couples With "Undetectable Viral Load"
+Undetectable Viral Load "Completely Effective" At Stopping HIV Transmission, Study Finds

 Dr Beatriz Grinsztejn from the Evandro Chagas Clinical Research Institute in Brazil said the study would help break down the stigma around living with HIV: "These results strengthen the argument for treatment as prevention and provide couples with options when it comes to negotiating safe sex."

-Dr Nittaya Phanuphak, chief of the Prevention Department at the Thai Red Cross AIDS Research Centre, also said the research would "heavily de-stigmatise" HIV positive Thai gay men and their partners.
+Dr Nittaya Phanuphak, chief of the Prevention Department at the Thai Red Cross AIDS Research Centre, also said the research would "heavily de-stigmatise" HIV-positive Thai gay men and their partners.

 Brent Allen, CEO of Living Positive Victoria, said the results could "change not only the ways in which many people living with HIV view themselves, but importantly how others view people living with HIV".